iterative/dvc.org/static/docs/command-reference/import.md

 changes in this [external dependency](/doc/user-guide/external-dependencies).
 Creates a DVC-file.

-> See also `dvc get` which corresponds to the first step this command performs
+> See also `dvc get`, that corresponds to the first step this command performs
 > (just download the data).

 ## Synopsis